Black Hill (Herefordshire): Geology

 The distinctive shape of this Old Red Sandstone hill comprises a long ridge oriented roughly north-west/south-east.
 The upper slopes of the hill are composed of Devonian period sandstones, assigned to the Senni Formation.
 They overlie weaker mudstones of the St Maughans Formation - a situation which has contributed to the instability of the hill's steep flanks, resulting in small landslips at various points on the ridge.
 There are numerous other landslips of a similar nature on the nearby hills, especially that at Black Darren and Red Darren at the edge of the Hatterall Ridge to the south west, where the great size of the slippage dominates the side of the mountain.
-There is a yet larger landslip on the Skirrid, which is visible on the hill from a great distance as a deep notch in the landscape.
-Such landslips were probably formed at the end of the last Ice age when meltwater undermined the strata.
 There are many rock tables on the ridge of the Black Hill, where structural details such as rock jointing, can be seen more closely.

 Wildlife

-There are numerous different species of bird in the area, and they include the red kite, common buzzard, kestrel, carrion crow, common raven and skylark to name a few of the most obvious residents.
+There are numerous different species of bird in the area, and they include the red kite, common buzzard, kestrel, carrion crow, common raven and skylark.
 The red kite was previously restricted to this and adjoining areas in South Wales such as Mynydd Mallaen, but has since been introduced widely in southern Britain, such as the Chilterns.
 The kestrel and buzzard are widely distributed, but the raven is restricted to the higher mountains.
 The birds of prey can often be seen riding thermals or updraughts at the edges of the hill.